 More than 200 student organizations provide opportunities to share common interests, strengthen connections within the university, develop leadership skills and create lifelong friendships.
-Of those student organizations, eight are “housed” within the Office of Multicultural Development.
-You can learn more about each organization at the Annual Welcome Fest, the Opening the Way event, the Unite for Awareness Week celebration, or by attending an organization’s meeting or program.
+Of those student organizations, 11 are “housed” within the Office of Multicultural Development.
+You can learn more about each organization at the Annual Welcome Fest, the Opening the Way Multicultural Reception, or by attending an organization’s meeting or program.
 We encourage you get involved with one or more of these organizations, and take advantage of these opportunities for growth in and outside the classroom.

 Asian American Student Union (AASU)